 SU-CASA is a community arts engagement program that places artists and organizations in residence at senior centers across the five boroughs of New York City.
-The program, funded in FY19 by the New York City Council, provides grants to artists and organizations for the creation and delivery of arts programming for seniors.
+The program, funded in FY20 by the New York City Council, provides grants to artists and organizations for the creation and delivery of arts programming for seniors.
 Teaching artists will engage participating seniors in an art project or series of cultural programs over the course of the residency, which will also include a public program component – an exhibit, reading, performance, open house or other cultural interaction open to the surrounding community.
 The program will support a total 255 residencies for individuals and organizations at senior centers across the City's 51 Council districts.
-Residencies will take place between January 1, 2019 and June 30, 2019.
+Residencies will take place between January 1, 2020 and June 30, 2020.

-Individual artists are eligible to participate in partnership with the five local arts councils; any individual artist interested in participating should contact the arts council in the borough where s/he would like to work.
+Individual artists are eligible to participate in partnership with the five local arts councils; any individual artist interested in participating should contact the arts council in the borough where they would like to work.

-Organizations that have submitted an eligible application to the Cultural Development Fund (CDF) for FY19 and members of the Cultural Institutions Group are eligible to apply through DCLA.
+Organizations that have submitted an eligible application to the Cultural Development Fund (CDF) for FY20 and members of the Cultural Institutions Group are eligible to apply through DCLA.
 Residency grants are $15,000 each, inclusive of a $2,000 stipend to be paid by the grantee to the partner senior center.
-In FY19, applicant organizations will submit a proposal to DCLA, which will be vetted by the agency.
+In FY20, applicant organizations will submit a proposal to DCLA, which will be vetted by the agency.
 Vetted proposals will be forwarded to council members, who will match organizations with designated centers in their districts.
 Organizations may select up to ten council districts in which to be considered.

 To begin, download the Guidelines/Instructions and Application form below.
 Adobe Acrobat is required to view and complete the application.